 Knee Pads, Elbow Pads, Wrist Guards & Padded Shorts

-The next thing to do is buy yourself a good pair of knee pads, elbow pads and wrist guards.
+The next thing to do is buy yourself a good pair of wrist, knee and elbow pads.
 You can get the Triple 8 pads pack (Amazon) that has all of those pads and is great for beginners.
 I also recommend a butt pad (or padded shorts) and even a mouth guard (Amazon) for beginners who know they are going to fall a lot.
 Your tailbone and teeth will thank you for it.

 3. Start on the Ground & Lace Up

-Now that you have your rollerblades, helmet and pads, you are ready to get started!
+Now that you have your rollerblades, helmet, knee and elbow pads and wrist guards on, you are ready to get started!